marina601/easy-cocktail-recipes/README.md

 ### Frameworks Libraries and Programs Used

 1. [Bootstrap 4.3](https://getbootstrap.com/docs/4.3/getting-started/introduction/)
- - Mainly for responsive grid layout and used components to assist styling of the elements.
+ - Mainly for responsive grid layout.
+ - Recipe card layout format and classes have been used from Bootstrap library.
-Some Bootstrap css library has been used to help with additional styling on the webpage like automatic margins and recipe card layout.
+ - Bootstrap classes have been used to assist with automated margins and layout of elemetns.

 2. [CSS tricks](https://css-tricks.com/perfect-full-page-background-image/)